soniamitchell/hugo_source_files/content/post/2020-11-06-vscode-liveshare.md

 At this point an invite link should be copied to your clipboard, which you can share with your team mates.
 To end the session, click on your name in the status bar and "Stop Collaboration Session".

-To create a new invite link, you can:
+To create a new invite link, any of the these will do the trick:

 * Click on Live Share in the status bar
 * Click on your name in the status bar and select "InviteOthers (Copy Link)"